the-turing-way/the-turing-way/testing.md

     error( ”The total mass can never be negative” )
 ```

-*assert statement e.g. speed of light*
 **Advantages**

-- Always running with the program, so can catch problems caused by logic errors or edge cases
+- Always running with the program, so can catch problems caused by logic errors or edge cases.
-- Catches a problem early, making it easier to find the cause of the bug
+- Making it easier to find the cause of the bug by catching problems early.
-- Catches a problem before it escalates into a catastrophic failure – (minimise the blast radius)
+- Catching problems early also helps prevent them escalating into catastrophic failures.
+It minimises the blast radius.

 **Disadvantages**

-- Tests can slow down the program, although today this slowdown is virtually undetectable (and tests can be written “higher” than performance critical code, or can execute only for a percentage of loop iterations)
+- Tests can slow down the program.
 - What is the right thing to do if an error is detected?
-How should this error be reported? (answer = exceptions)
+How should this error be reported?
+Exceptions are a recommended route to go with this.

 ## Test driven development